-Portable Oxygen (EPSDT only)
+Portable Oxygen

-Portable oxygen may only be approved for recipients under age 21 and is determined on a caseby-case basis.
+Portable oxygen may be approved for EPSDT recipients under age 21 only.
 A current criterion is that it may be approved when needed for medical appointments or travel to and from school.

 Reimbursement for Oxygen Concentrators

 Payment for an oxygen concentrator also includes the cost of providing all routine maintenance and servicing, and monitoring the proper usage in the home by a respiratory therapist.
 At the time of the initial request for PA, the DME provider must describe a plan for routine checking and servicing of the machine and a plan for monitoring the proper usage in the home by a respiratory therapist as a prerequisite to authorization of purchase or rental of an oxygen concentrator from that provider.